practical-artificial-intelligence-841/website/content/slides/week4/week4.md

 **_Source_** : AWS.
 2023.
 What’s the difference between ML and DL. https://aws.amazon.com/compare/the-difference-between-machine-learning-and-deep-learning/

 ## Lab3: Sequential Neural Networks
-- Keras sequential
+- Keras Sequential model
     - Brief tutorial: https://www.dataquest.io/blog/tutorial-introduction-to-keras/
-- Guided walk-through
+- Log in your SageMaker Studio Lab account, CPU instance
 - Get a copy of `lab3` from the GitHub course org by accepting the GitHub classroom invitation
 - Clone `lab3` to your SageMaker CPU instance
 - Create Markdown cells before each code cell detailing what the code is performing